Space applications of GAGG:Ce scintillators: a study of afterglow emission by proton irradiation: Acknowledgments

 \section{Acknowledgments}

-This project has received funding from the European Union Horizon 2020 Research and Innovation Framework Programme under grant agreement HERMES-Scientific Pathfinder n.
+This study was funded by the European Union Horizon 2020 Research and Innovation Framework Programme under the grant agreement HERMES-Scientific Pathfinder n.
 821896 and from ASI-INAF Accordo Attuativo HERMES Technologic Pathfinder n.
 2018-10-HH.0.
-We kindly thank the ReDSoX collaboration, the TIFPA staff and the anonymous reviewers.
+The research leading to these results has also received funding from the European Union’s Horizon 2020 Programme under the AHEAD2020 project grant agreement n.
+871158.
+We kindly thank the ReDSoX collaboration, the TIFPA staff and the anonymous reviewers for their precious contributions.

 {A\arabic{figure}}